Part 1: Getting Started - Your First Commands

 rm -i file.txt # Interactive (asks confirmation)

-rm -f file.txt # Force (no confirmation)
+rm -f file.txt # Force (no confirmation)cd ~/workshop-practice

 touch test_delete.txt